aspose-ocr/Aspose.OCR-API-References/english/java/com.aspose.ocr/detectareasmode/_index.md

 ```

-Detects paragraphs uses NN model for photos.
-Better for image with a lot of pictures and other not text objects.
+Detects paragraphs using NN model for photos.
+Better for images with a lot of pictures and non-text objects.

 ### TABLE {#TABLE}
 ```